ornelladotcom/resume-website-workshop/README.md

-# resume-website-workshop
+# Create a resume website in the Browser using HTML, CSS, github.dev, and GitHub Pages

+* Set up your coding environment
-* Intro to HTML
+* Add your resume content in HTML
-* Linking stylesheets and font icons
-* Adding images
-* VS Code editing fundamentals
+* Style your resume with CSS
-* GitHub fundamentals
+* Create your resume website with GitHub Pages